unitystation/unitystation-wiki/docs/Guides/Engineering guides/Construction.md

 # Construction

-Construction and deconstruction are essential tools for Engineers and Traitors alike, it is, however, decently intuitive.
+Construction and deconstruction are essential tools for [Engineers](engineer.md) and [Traitors](traitor.md) alike.
 For most of the buildings, the only thing you must do is activate the required materials in your hand (via pressing z or just clicking them).

-The main feature of space station 13 is for any item in the game to be either ordered from the quartermaster, or built with materials.
-As this game is a work-in-progress, we're not quite there yet, here are some things you can build and deconstruct, though.
+A main feature of Unitystation is that almost any item in the game can be either ordered from the [quartermaster](quartermaster.md), or built with materials.
+As this game is a work-in-progress, we're not quite there yet.
+But here are some things you can build and deconstruct, though.

 ## Cloth ![Cloth](stack_objects_sheet-cloth.png)